 Is It Safe to Use Undiluted Bleach to Clean a Coffee Maker?

-You should not use bleach to clean a coffee maker unless you have undergone specific training, have the right tools and safety precautions, and have a good grasp of the chemistry at work.
+You should not use bleach to clean coffee makers unless you have undergone specific training, have the right tools and safety precautions, and have a good grasp of the chemistry at work.

-How Often Does a Coffee Maker Need Descaling?
+How Often Do Coffee Makers Need Descaling?

 Don’t use harsh chemicals to clean cookware.
-There are safer easier alternatives like vinegar that do just as good a job but with the only danger being a slightly sour cup of joe.
+There are safer, easier alternatives like vinegar that do just as good a job but with the only danger being a slightly sour cup of joe.